 The manuscript I am working on engages with three fields: housing inequality, the War on Drugs, and gentrification.
 Thus, I explain in the Introduction what we already know about these three areas and how my intervention is new.

 The Introduction explains how Black communities, even those dominated by Black homeowners have been dispossessed; how poor, working, and middle-class Black communities across the city experienced disinvestment and then coercive investment, and how reinvestment is racialized today.
+As you can see, it all has to stay on the same theme – with a tight focus on the core argument.

 You need a structure